MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 This section applies to using a group policy, registry override, or environment variable.

-If a specific browser executable folder is not specified, then the WebView2 will attempt to load a runtime from one of the known default locations.
+If a specific browser executable folder isn't specified, then the WebView2 will attempt to load a runtime from one of the known default locations.

 The default channel-search order is:
 1. The WebView2 Runtime.
 1. The Beta channel of Microsoft Edge.
 1. The Dev channel of Microsoft Edge.
 1. The Canary channel of Microsoft Edge.

 If you set the release channel preference to `1` by using a group policy, registry override, or environment variable, that will use the reverse of the default search order.